Alfresco Developer Guide

 Author(s) : Jeff Potts

-Topics and Technologies : Alfresco, All Books, Content Management (CMS), Open Source
+Topics and Technologies : Alfresco, All Books, CMS and eCommerce, Content Management (CMS), Open Source

 Table of Contents

 Chapter 1: The Alfresco Platform

 Chapter 4: Handling Content Automatically with Actions, Behaviors, Transformers, and Extractors

 Chapter 5: Customizing the Web Client User Interface

 Chapter 6: Exposing Content through a RESTful API with Web Scripts

 Chapter 7: Advanced Workflow

 Chapter 9: Security